 Keep in mind these prices are for hypothetical motorists with clean records driving 4-door sedans.
 Personal driving history, experience, and insurance history have a major impact on car insurance premiums.

 Finding Affordable Car Insurance Coverage

 Using Ratelab’s car insurance calculator provides a driver with the best quotes from dozens of Ontario insurance companies.
-Using personal car insurance information, the Ratelab calculator matches needs to provider, resulting in the low-cost quotes.
+Using personal car insurance information, the Ratelab calculator matches needs to the provider, resulting in low-cost quotes.
 From there, a motorist can contact insurance companies with confidence in the best pricing.
-Working with agent or broker, policies can be customized with the most appropriate endorsements and discounts available to the driver.
+Working with an agent or broker, policies can be customized with the most appropriate endorsements and discounts available to the driver.